Yutuc/technical-communications-project/README.md

 ## Getting Started

-Now, I understand some of you may not have any experience in Markdown, VSCode, GitHub Pages, or Jekyll.
-This is totally okay!
+I understand some of you may not have any experience in Markdown, VSCode, GitHub Pages, or Jekyll.
 This tutorial will comprehensively go through each step while explaining how it relates to Etter's protocol.
 First, let us start with a couple of prerequisites.

 ### Prerequisites